Theodor Stroefer

-Theodor Stroefer, or Ströfer (27 March 1843, in Bad Pyrmont – 9 July 1927, in Nuremberg) was a German publisher; specializing in illustrated books.
+Theodor Stroefer (or Ströfer; 27 March 1843 – 9 July 1927) was a German publisher, specializing in illustrated books.

 Biography

 He learned the profession of publisher by working at Bruckmann Verlag in Munich.
 Then he was sent to New York City in 1866 to set up a commercial agency on Broadway.
 There, he imported and exported pictures, creating illustrated books and albums from engravings and photographs.
 In 1871 he teamed up with Georg Kirchner, who had emigrated from Frankfurt an der Oder; starting a publishing firm called "Stroefer & Kirchner".

 In 1876, he returned to Germany and opened a branch office in Munich.
 One of his first projects was a new edition of Viola Tricolor, a collection of art and poetry by Franz Graf von Pocci.
 The following year, their company split into two divisions, with Stroefer operating "Theo.
-Stroefer’s Kunstverlag", dealing exclusively with Europe, and Kirchner operating "Geo.
+Stroefer's Kunstverlag", dealing exclusively with Europe, and Kirchner operating "Geo.
 Kirchner & Co.", for North America.

 In 1893, he relocated his company's headquarters to Nuremberg and began a close collaboration with the Kunstanstalt für graphische Reproductionen, owned by Ernest Nister, creator of the modern pop-up book.

 After his death, his son August (1882-1945), took over the company.
 During World War II, their offices and publishing archives were completely destroyed.
 In 1958, the company was officially deleted from the German Handelsregister.